vishalsingh2972/CanIShipEU/README.md

 The problem isn't simply finding regulations.

-The problem is figuring out **which regulations are relevant to the specific product being built**.
+The harder problem is figuring out:

+* Which regulations are actually relevant?
+* What facts about the startup matter?
+* What questions should the founder answer?
+* Which sources are authoritative?
+* Is the retrieved evidence actually sufficient?
+* What requirements might apply?
+* What remains uncertain?

-CanIShipEU is designed around that problem.
+CanIShipEU is designed around that investigation problem.

 ### Product philosophy

 > **Don't ask the founder to understand regulation.
 Understand the founder's product first.**

-Instead of forcing founders through a regulatory questionnaire, CanIShipEU starts with a natural conversation.

-The system progressively turns that conversation into the context required for meaningful regulatory research.
+Instead of forcing founders through a regulatory questionnaire, CanIShipEU starts with a natural conversation and progressively turns that conversation into the context required for meaningful regulatory research.

 ---